It’s All About BA.5 Now

 Omicron-specific boosters are in the works, but more variants may be too.

 The FDA recently called on vaccine makers to address BA.4 and BA.5 in boosters being prepared for this fall.
 So, in a few months, we may have stronger protection against these subvariants, but new variants or subvariants could be on the way too.
 COVID-19 surges aren’t just a risk for each of us individually.
 When the virus spreads wildly, it has more opportunities to mutate and create even more transmissible (or severe) versions of itself.
 That’s a key reason we need to work together to prevent the spread.

-As always, there remain things you can do to reduce the chance you will get or spread COVID-19: Wear a mask when you’re indoors with people who aren’t part of your household, quarantine when you need to, test if you have symptoms or might have been exposed (take our COVID quiz to check your risk level), and isolate if you test positive.
+As always, there remain things you can do to reduce the chance you will get or spread COVID-19: Wear a mask when you’re indoors with people who aren’t part of your household, test if you have symptoms or might have been exposed (take our COVID quiz to check your risk level), and isolate if you test positive.
 Stay safe out there!